 But it doesn’t end there.
-With Mailchimp you can not only create email campaigns but also access all sorts of valuable information about them once they have been sent.
+With Mailchimp you can not only create email campaigns but also access all kinds of valuable information about them once they have been sent.
 The data from Mailchimp Reports can help you to learn more about your audience and the type of content that they want to see.
 We’ve put together this brief guide to help you get the most out of your email analysis.

-Once you’ve sent your campaign, the analysis can begin!
+Once you’ve sent your campaign, the analysis can begin.
 Here’s how to do it:

 - Log in to Mailchimp, where your Dashboard will instantly show you how many of your contacts opened, clicked or unsubscribed from your recent email campaigns.

 - From the Dashboard, click on Reports for more details about specific campaigns.

 - Click View Report next to the campaign you want to look at.
 This will take you to an Overview page (like the following), which displays at-a-glance campaign statistics.